2ndSightLab/ai-tracker/issues.md

 ## Showstoppers

-🟡 Stuck in all directions and connot test any further until I fix the following.
-What I have to do now is re-set up my Kiro environment or use an account temporarily in my old environment until I fix and deploy Kiro in the new environment.
-Since I deleted my old instances and AWS Identity center I'm going to set up a temp OU and account for this purpose

 🟡 Rename and account - name, email, alias - use this before closing an account

 🟡 request what env type up front - management, jobs, web, test, other and display corresponding list of resources to deploy